aaronksaunders/golftalk-sample/README.md

 # golftalk-sample
-Sample Application using using the new features of Firebase
+Sample Application using using the new features of Firebase - This is NOT using AngularFire

 - email loging and account creation
 - simple data object database and retriveal in the database